Our primary areas of focus include twice-exceptionality, equity and access to opportunity through a talent search model, and academic acceleration.

 Equitable Access to Opportunity

 In Iowa, where a majority of schools are in rural areas or small towns, geography can sometimes stand in the way of academic opportunities.
 Due to small student populations and limited funds, students in these schools often do not have the resources and programs available to their urban and suburban counterparts.
 Since 1999, the Belin-Blank Center has been a champion for increasing access to challenging coursework and other opportunities that allow talented students in these settings to develop their full potential.
-Our goal has been that geography no longer dictates opportunity.
-The talent search model is a critical tool in this process.
+Our goal is that geography no longer dictate opportunity.

 Rural students are an underrepresented population in STEM education.
-Our STEM Excellence and Leadership program seeks to raise rural students' aspirations and achievement in STEM subjects through an informal STEM learning environment.
-We do this by focusing on an out-of-school math and science curriculum for grades 6-8 as a conduit to more advanced coursework in high school.
-Through research funded by the Jack Kent Cooke Foundation and the National Science Foundation, we have demonstrated that the talent development model can broaden the identification of STEM talent in rural schools (Assouline, Ihrig, & Mahatmya, 2017).
-Educators implementing the out-of-school program leverage the strengths of rural communities and encounter the same barriers that pose challenges to rural teachers during formal instructional time (Ihrig, Mahatmya, Assouline, & Lynch, 2019).
-Moreover, educators and students perceive program participation positively (Ihrig, Lane, Mahatmya & Assouline, 2018).
-Results highlight rural educators’ agency as key in shaping effective informal STEM learning environments to broaden rural students' participation in quality STEM programming.
+STEM Excellence and Leadership aimed to raise rural students' aspirations and achievement in STEM subjects through an informal STEM learning environment.
+The program used out-of-school math and science curriculum for grades 6-8 to prepare students for more advanced coursework in high school.
+Through research funded by the Jack Kent Cooke Foundation and the National Science Foundation, we demonstrated that the talent development model can broaden the identification of STEM talent in rural schools (Assouline, Ihrig, & Mahatmya, 2017).
+Educators implementing the out-of-school program leveraged the strengths of rural communities (Ihrig, Mahatmya, Assouline, & Lynch, 2019).
+Educators and students perceived program participation positively (Ihrig, Lane, Mahatmya & Assouline, 2018).
+These results highlight rural educators’ agency as key in shaping effective informal STEM learning environments to broaden rural students' participation in quality STEM programming.

 Academic Acceleration